2022 Acura TLX Trim Levels, Configurations & Comparisons.

 Although the TLX A-Spec may have a tad higher price tag, many drivers will desire its sportier exterior and interior treatments.
 This trim’s ventilated front seats and range-topping ELS Studio sound system are equally appealing.
 While the Advance trim’s surround-view camera system and adaptive suspension system are nice to have, most people will be perfectly happy with the A-Spec trim.

-Folks who desire max power will want the TLX Type S. Despite being the lineup’s most expensive trim, it’s still far more affordable than most competitors in this performance class.
-Not only does the TLX Type S offer stronger acceleration and tighter handling, but it also comes loaded with a lengthy list of premium amenities.
+Folks who crave for maximum power will want to go for the TLX Type S. Even though it is the lineup’s most expensive trim, it’s still far more affordable than most competitors in this performance class.
+The TLX Type S not only offers stronger acceleration and tighter handling, but it also checks out a extensive list of premium amenities.

 • 2021 Acura TLX Trime Levels